 Jeff says, "Steamed chicken has excellent flavor and less fat than canned chicken.
 The fat drips off the bird during steaming and can be helped along by pouring hot water over the bird.
 I do this with turkey and duck also."

-frying.
 Thigh meat has nearly twice as much fat as breast meat, so it is less desirable for long-term storage.
+For best results, choose breast meat.

 Share this page with friends on social media.